 And she and her staff are there to guide people through the process every step of the way.

-“We’ve had anything you can imagine, from cultural festivals to concerts to movies in the park to dog washes to parades,” Pittman said.
+“We’ve had anything you can imagine, from cultural festivals to concerts to movies in the park to dog washes to parades,” Pittman says.
 “You name it. … We welcome those kinds of activities.
 We work with them through the permit process and work with other city departments that need to approve things.”

 They even helped plan a rubber duck race in the Grand River for the Association of Water Technology when it held its meeting in Grand Rapids.
 They worked with the fire department to gauge the best route and to ensure all ducks were recovered at the end.